 Can MintMCP integrate with existing LLM clients?

 Yes.
-MintMCP supports all major AI clients including Claude (Desktop and Web), ChatGPT via Custom GPTs, Microsoft Copilot, Cursor (as an official partner), Gemini, Goose, LibreChat, Open WebUI, and Windsurf.
+MintMCP supports major AI clients including Claude (Desktop and Web), ChatGPT via Custom GPTs, Microsoft Copilot, Cursor, Gemini, Goose, LibreChat, Open WebUI, and Windsurf.
 The platform's MCP registry provides one-click configuration for connecting these clients to enterprise data sources.
-For Cursor specifically, MintMCP maintains an official partnership providing validated enterprise integration.
+For Cursor workflows, MintMCP is listed in the Cursor Hooks Partners Program.

 How do MCP Gateway solutions help with cost control?